Fiwo: A Precision Protocol for Meaning

 Tag Meaning

-% Factual or objective statement.
-Usually only used for scientific statements.
+%Factual or objective statement.
+Usually used for scientific statements.

 If no Mood Tag is present, the sentence is interpreted as neutral / declarative by default.